-The highly experienced child minder runs a quality provision to children and their families.
-She has established systems to ensure she manages her setting and often exceeds the regulations and national minimum standards in all aspects of the care she provides.
+The very experienced child minder runs a quality provision to children and their families.
+He has established systems to ensure the setting often exceeds the regulations and national minimum standards in all aspects of the care provided.
 All paperwork is extremely organised, with clear and effective records in place.
 There is a detailed statement of purpose, providing parents with accurate and thorough information.
 Policies and procedures are clear, extremely well organised, implemented well and undergo regular review.
 The child minder works effectively and proficiently, keeping Care Inspectorate Wales (CIW) up to date with any changes at the setting.
-All household members have current 'Disclosure and Barring Service' (DBS) checks and are on the update service.
+All household members have current Disclosure and Barring Service (DBS) checks and are on the update service.
 Public liability, car documentation and Information Commissioners Office (ICO) certificates are all in place.

 The child minder continually monitors the quality of service and plans for improvements very effectively, regularly seeking feedback from parents and children.
-She uses the information to write a very thorough and effective annual quality of care report, identifying areas of success and areas for development.
+He uses the information to write a very thorough and effective annual quality of care report, identifying areas of success and areas for development.
 The child minder seeks feedback which demonstrate very high levels of satisfaction from parents and children.

-The child minder ensures her own continuous professional development is maintained through comprehensive training.
-She ensures all mandatory training is kept up to date, alongside other formal training.
-The child minder recognises when there is a specific training need within the setting and seeks training to further support this.
-For example, accessing speech and language training, when a need arose following Covid-19.
-The child minder seeks grant funding to further enhance her environment to benefit the children accessing the setting.
+The child minder ensures his own continuous professional development is maintained through comprehensive training.
+All mandatory training is kept up to date, alongside a sound understanding of changes which are required in the future.
+The child minder seeks grant funding to further enhance the environment to benefit children accessing the setting.

-The child minder has strong and effective relationships across the sector, which is a real asset of the setting.
-She and her husband work in partnership with child minding organisations and have supported the implementations of briefing videos during Covid-19.
+The child minder has strong and effective relationships across the sector, which is a real strength of the setting.
+He works alongside his wife, and together, the care they provide is seamless.
+They work in partnership with child minding organisations and have supported the implementations of briefing videos during Covid 19, promoting positive role models in the childcare sector.
 They have developed and implemented the use of transition documents, allowing for effective and clear information sharing between settings when children start in a new provision.
-The child minder has recently received an award from the local authority for 'inclusive practice.'
+The child minder has recently received an award from the local authority for 'inclusive practice'.